 The City of Birmingham has a diverse and active cultural base ranging from socially deprived, multi-ethnic inner city wards to wealthy suburbs.
 The city centre is dynamic with a huge range of bars, restaurants and cultural centres, and excellent links to the whole of the UK and Europe.

-There are five teaching hubs in two major acute Trusts:
+There are six teaching hubs in two major acute Trusts:

 In addition, the School offers placements in Paediatrics at Birmingham Children’s Hospital, Public Health at Warwick University and Sandwell Local Authority, Psychiatry at Birmingham and Solihull Mental Health Trust and GP placements throughout the City and Solihull.

-Most placements involve trainees in teaching medical students from the University of Birmingham Medical School.
+Most placements involve trainees in teaching medical students from the University of Birmingham Medical School and Aston University.

 The School has a well organised but demanding Foundation Programme that was one of the first established in the UK.
 A tight QA policy ensures training is to a high standard, with regular revision of teaching programmes and educational supervision practices.